Association for Continuing Legal Education

 (d) Any officer position for which there is only one candidate may be filled by voice acclamation at the Annual Meeting.

 (e) In any election for director positions, if the number of candidates equals the number of positions, all the positions may be filled by voice acclamation at the Annual Meeting.

 Jump to Top

 Section 1.
 Compensation.
-No salary shall be paid by the Association to any officer or director, or to any other member, except where the Executive Director is a member and is authorized to receive compensation pursuant to contract under Article III, Section 3(a).
+No remuneration shall be paid by the Association to any officer or director, or to any other member, except if the Executive Director is a member and is authorized to receive compensation pursuant to contract under Article III, Section 3(a).

 Section 4.
 Guests.
 Individuals who are not Association members may attend Association meetings in a guest status as follows:

-(b) Members of the media, upon approval of the Executive Director, may attend any Meeting of the Association for the purpose of newsgathering without payment of registration fees.
+(b) Members of the media, on approval of the Executive Director after input from the EC, may attend any Meeting of the Association for the purpose of newsgathering without payment of registration fees.
 Members of the media may not attend meetings of the Association’s Executive Committee, special or standing committees, or SIGs without the prior approval of the Executive Director.